firepress-org/001-splashy/README.md

 ### Issues
 Are tracked here: https://github.com/firepress-org/splashy/issues

-### License
+### Licence
-All of these documents are licensed under a [Creative Commons BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/) license.
+All of these documents are licensed under a [Creative Commons BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/) licence.
 You are free to share and to remix them (as long as you credit us) but please don't use them commercially or in a bundle without permission.